Skatteetaten/vagrant-hashistack/README.md

 - Consul ui is available on [http://10.0.3.10:8500](http://10.0.3.10:8500)

 ### Default master tokens for Nomad and Consul
 The default master token for both `Nomad` and `Consul` is `b6e29626-e23d-98b4-e19f-c71a96fbdef7`.
-This is temporary, and only applicable until `Vault` has been integrated.
+This is temporary, and only applicable until `Vault` has been integrated. `Vault`'s default master token is `root`.

 ### If you are behind a transparent proxy
 If you for any reason find yourself behind a transparent proxy you need to set the environment variables `SSL_CERT_FILE` and `CURL_CA_BUNDLE`.
 You have three options: